 april 3, 2019

-I have never lived in much of a permanent home, instead, I believe home is simply the place you sleep at any given time.
-Last summer my home was the backseat of a 2017 Subaru Crosstrek.
-Within that time my photographs were inspired by the way the world looked from the movement of that seat.
-It was inspired by sunrises in new towns every day and the company of close friends as we trekked across the U.S. In December, for a week, my home became a bed made of pillows on a floor of an apartment in Mumbai, India.
-Within that week I grew accustomed to the parrots outside the bedroom window, the honking of the Rickshaws in the streets, and the smell, one that I remember distinctly even though it has been months.
+I have never lived in a permanent home for long; instead, I believe that home is simply the place where you sleep at any given time.
+Last summer, my home was the backseat of a 2017 Subaru Crosstrek.
+During that time, my photographs were inspired by the world as seen from the movement of that seat - the sunrises in new towns every day and the companionship of close friends as we trekked across the U.S. In December, for a week, my home transformed into a bed made of pillows on the floor of an apartment in Mumbai, India.
+Within that week, I grew accustomed to the parrots outside the bedroom window, the honking of Rickshaws in the streets, and a distinct smell that remains vivid in my memory even after months.
 My photographs were vivid, sharp, and bright.
-I was inspired by the culture, the people, and the personalities I met in my time there.
-Hong Kong had been my most long term home since Savannah last year.
-In Hong Kong, I was inspired by the tonal colors that seemed to enwrap the entire city.
-The pastel colors that could be seen by day controlled my color palette when editing, causing the pink tone to encompass my work.
-My studio and commercial based classes within this time changed my photography as well.
-I became more aware of the light, specifically artificial light.
-I learned that while I enjoy capturing the light of the natural world controlling it can be effective as well.
-Lacoste I know will bring about more change in my work.
-Already the slow-paced and peaceful environment has changed my view.
-After living months in a city that never stopped, I feel this can be a time to stop, take a step back, reflect, and think more deeply about the work I want to create, the aesthetic I want to have.
+I drew inspiration from the culture, the people, and the personalities I encountered during my time there.
+Hong Kong became my longest-term home since my time in Savannah last year.
+While in Hong Kong, I found inspiration in the tonal colors that seemed to envelop the entire city.
+The pastel colors visible by day influenced my color palette during editing, resulting in a prevailing pink tone in my work.
+The studio and commercially-focused classes during this period also impacted my photography.
+I grew more attuned to light, particularly artificial light.
+I realized that while I enjoy capturing the natural world's light, there's also efficacy in controlling it.
+I anticipate that Lacoste will further shape my work.
+The serene and unhurried environment has already shifted my perspective.
+After months of living in a ceaseless city, I see this as an opportunity to pause, step back, reflect, and delve more profoundly into the work I aim to create and the aesthetic I wish to embrace.